Inflammasomes

 Inflammasomes are important signaling complexes that play a critical role in innate immunity, the body’s first line of defense against foreign infectious organisms and cell damage.
 They also potentiate the adaptive immune response.
 Inflammasomes are molecular complexes comprised of three basic proteins:

-• Each of the sensor molecules respond to different stimuli, and create a unique inflammasome, named by the sensor molecule
+- Each of the sensor molecules responds to different stimuli, and creates a unique inflammasome, named by the sensor molecule

 In the presence of harmful pathogens or internal stressors, the three protein components assemble into an inflammasome, of which six are depicted below.